 Additional Cover for car parts

-All shipments sent with ParcelHero are automatically covered by £50 free shipping cover.
+All shipments sent with ParcelHero are automatically covered by £50 free shipping cover (except Hermes shipments).
 During the booking process, you can acquire additional cover if your goods are worth more.
 However, if your item is on our prohibited items list, then it is automatically excluded from being insured, as well as any additional cover acquired during the checkout process.
 We will consider insuring some items if the packaging is sufficient enough.
 Please contact our Customer Support team for further details on 08448804558.

 How do I get the cheapest quote?